-31. I find that hiding the seized goods cannot be considered as an ingenious concealment even though the charge of non-declaration of the seized gold is established.
-Further, the ownership of the seized gold by the passenger cannot be denied, as he claims ownership of seized gold.
+33. I find that hiding the seized goods concealed in cloth in baggage cannot be considered as an ingenious concealment even though the charge of non-declaration of the seized gold is established.
+Further, the ownership of the seized gold by Shri Abhishek Shantilal Gajera cannot be denied, as he claims ownership of seized gold and also produced purchase invoice.
 Further, he brought gold for the first time and hence it is not a case of habitual offender.
-Looking to the facts that this is not a case of ingenious concealment, I am of the considered opinion that under Section 125 of the Customs Act, 1962, the option for redemption can be granted.
+Looking to the facts that this is not a case of ingenious concealment, I am of the considered opinion that under Section 125 of the Customs Act,1962, the option for redemption can be granted.
+I further find that the passenger has submitted copy of gold purchase bill from Bangkok issued in his name.

-32. I further find that the passenger had agreed and admitted in the statement recorded that he travelled with the said gold made up of 999.0/ 24Kt. purity gold having net weight of 399.970 Grams from Dubai to Ahmedabad.
-Despite his knowledge and belief that the gold carried by him in his person is an offence under the provisions of the Customs Act, 1962 and the Regulations made under it, the passenger attempted to carry the said gold.
-The passenger in his statement dated 03.03.2024 stated that he did not declare the impugned gold as he wanted to clear the same illicitly and evade the Customs Duty.
-Thus, it is clear that the passenger has involved himself in carrying, removing, keeping and dealing with the undeclared gold which he knows very well and has reason to believe that the same are liable for confiscation under Section 111 of the Customs Act, 1962.
-Therefore, I find that the passenger is liable for penal action under the provisions of Sections 112 of the Act and I hold accordingly.
+34. I further find that the passenger had involved himself and abetted the act of carrying of 999.0/ 24Kt. purity gold having net weight of 271.070 Grams by hiding/ concealing it.
+He has agreed and admitted in the statement recorded that he travelled with the said gold made up of 999.0/ 24Kt. purity gold having net weight of 271.070 grams by hiding it from Bangkok to Ahmedabad.
+Despite his knowledge and belief that the gold carried by him by hiding and undeclared in his person is an offence under the provisions of the Customs Act, 1962 and the Regulations made under it, the passenger attempted to carry the said gold.
+The passenger has admitted that he did not declare the impugned gold as he wanted to clear the same illicitly and evade payment of the Customs Duty.
+Thus, it is clear that the passenger has involved himself in carrying, removing, keeping, concealing and dealing with the undeclared gold which he knows very well and has reason to believe that the same are liable for confiscation under Section 111 of the Customs Act, 1962.
+Therefore, I find that the passenger is liable for penal action under provisions of Sections 112 of the Act and I hold accordingly.

-33. Accordingly, I pass the order as under:
+35. Accordingly, I pass the order as under: